KronoZed/crypto-signal/README.md

 - New indicator and informant PSAR (Parabolic Stop And Reverse) added
 - Volume added in the charts below candlestick figure
 - PSAR added into the candlestick chart to show the trend
-- TEMA (triple EMA with default periods 8, 13, 21) added as an indicator
+- TEMA (triple EMA with default periods 8, 13, 21) added as an indicator and informant

 ## Installing And Running